-Magruder Branch Trail is a 6.1 mile moderately trafficked out and back trail located near Damascus, MD that features beautiful wild flowers and is good for all skill levels.
+Magruder Branch Trail is a 6.1 mile moderately trafficked out and back trail located near Damascus, Maryland that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash